jandix/rzeit2/README.md

 Client for the ZEIT ONLINE Content API - Interface to gather newspaper articles from *DIE ZEIT* and *ZEIT ONLINE*, based on a multilevel query.

 This package is a lightweight successor of the [rzeit](https://github.com/jandix/rzeit) package.
 The main functions are completly rewritten using `httr`.
 Additionally the package provides a new functionality to directly download article texts using web scraping.
-Old grouping and visualisation functions are removed and will probably rewritten in the future, too.
+Old grouping and visualisation functions are removed and will probably also rewritten in the future.

 ## Status